-It makes sense to ask for a raise when you’ve excelled at work.
+It makes sense to ask for a raise when you’ve done a good job at work.

 How to Ask For a Raise